AMERICAN POP PRESENTS: GOLDEN VOICES

-To date, the Freddy Mercury fronted Queen has sold approximately 200 million albums world-wide, with an estimated range that may very well raise that total to heights in excess of 300 million.
+To date, Queen has sold approximately 200 million albums world-wide, with an estimated range that may very well raise that total to the rarefied heights defined as in excess of 300 million.
 With absolute certainty, it can be asserted that Queen shares the rarefied air that comes with being one of the best-selling music bands/artists, in the history of rock music.

 In 1990, Queen was awarded the ‘Outstanding Contribution to British Music Award‘.
 Followed by their 2001 honored induction into the ‘Rock and Roll Hall of Fame‘.
 Additionally, in 2003 all four members of the band were inducted into the ‘Songwriters Hall of Fame’.
 Then in 2005, Queen received the ‘Ivor Novello Award‘ for Outstanding Song Catalog.
 Lastly, in 2018 Queen’s musical legacy became cemented in history, when they were presented a ‘Lifetime Achievement Grammy Award‘.

 A Golden Voice Fades into the Evening Glory of the Ages …

 Sadly, in late October of 1986, the media reported that Freddy Mercury had undergone testing for exposure to the HIV/AIDS virus.
 Despite Mercury’s repeated denials, and strict secrecy, it was revealed that Mercury had indeed been diagnosed with AIDS sometime late in the month of April, 1987.
 The voice was embroiled in the grips of a terminal illness.
 On November 24th of 1991, Freddy Mercury passed away while at his Kensington, England home.
 Freddy Mercury was just 45 years old.